C3-PRO/c3-pro-demo-android/README.md

 ### Usage

 This is a sample application, demonstrating how to use the [C3PRO Android Framework][C3-PRO-android].
 It is available here as a Android / Gradle Project.
-It can be inported in Android Studio by clicking "VCS" -> "Check out from Version Control" -> GitHub
+It can be inported in Android Studio by clicking "VCS" -> "Check out from Version Control" -> GitHub.
 The few things that need to be set up in order for a project to run with C3PRO are marked as TODOs.
 In this project they are all set up and should work out of the box.